tldr-pages/tldr/pages/linux/systemd-cgls.md

 > Shows the contents of the selected Linux control group hierarchy in a tree.
 > More information: <https://www.freedesktop.org/software/systemd/man/systemd-cgls.html>.

-- To display the whole cgroup hierarchy on your system:
+- Display the whole control group hierarchy on your system:

 `systemd-cgls`